New bounds for the Moser-Tardos distribution: Abstract

 In this work, we show new bounds on the MT-distribution which are significantly stronger than those known to hold for the LLL-distribution.
 In the variable-assignment setting, we show a tighter bound on the probability of a disjunctive event or singleton event.
 As a consequence, in $k$-SAT instances with bounded variable occurrence, the MT-distribution satisfies an $\epsilon$-approximate independence condition asymptotically stronger than the LLL-distribution.
 We use this to show a nearly tight bound on the minimum implicate size of a CNF boolean formula.
 Another noteworthy application is constructing independent transversals which avoid a given subset of vertices; this provides a constructive analogue to a result of Rabern (2014).

 In the permutation LLL setting, we show a new type of bound which is similar to the cluster-expansion LLL criterion of Bissacot et al. (2011), but is stronger and takes advantage of the extra structure in permutations.
-We illustrate by showing new, stronger bounds on low-weight Latin transversals and partial Latin transversals.
+We illustrate with improved bounds on weighted Latin transversals and partial Latin transversals.